vidarbrekke/action-schedule-delete/Dev/CursorApps/TuneTussle/initial_spec.md

 - GDPR and other data privacy compliance as needed.
 - User data export/deletion features.

+### 3.7.
+Backend Architectural Enhancements
+- **Service Decomposition:** Refactor the core `gameSessionManager.ts` by decomposing it into smaller, specialized services/modules (e.g., `ParticipantManager`, `RoundManager`, `ScoringManager`) to improve modularity, testability, and reduce cognitive load as the application grows.
+- **State Machine Implementation:** Introduce a formal state machine pattern for managing game and round progression to make state transitions more explicit, robust, and easier to maintain, especially as game logic complexity increases.
+- **Persistent Data Store Integration:** Transition from in-memory session storage to a persistent database (e.g., PostgreSQL, Redis) to support data persistence across server restarts, enable future features like user accounts, and lay the groundwork for horizontal scalability.
+This will also involve defining clear data models and potentially an ORM strategy.

 ---

 ## 4. Technical Stack Considerations (Expanded)